quicwg/load-balancers/draft-duke-quic-load-balancers.md

 # Security Considerations {#security-considerations}

-   QUIC-LB is intended to preserve routability and prevent linkability, so attacks on the protocol would compromise at least one of these objectives.
+   QUIC-LB is intended to preserve routability and prevent linkability.
+   Attacks on the protocol would compromise at least one of these objectives.

-   A routability attack would inject QUIC-LB messages so that load balancers incorrectly routed QUIC connections
+   A routability attack would inject QUIC-LB messages so that load balancers incorrectly route QUIC connections.

    A linkability attack would find some means of determining that two connection IDs route to the same server.
 As described above, there